AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/20_ES2018_async_iteration_and_more.md

 // {a: 1, b: 3, c: 5, d: 8, e: 15}
 ```

-With the spread operator we can easily create a clone of our `Object` so that when we modify the original `Object`, the clone does not get modified, similarly to what we saw when we discusse about arrays.
+With the spread operator we can easily create a clone of our `Object` so that when we modify the original `Object`, the clone does not get modified, similarly to what we saw when we talked about arrays.

 &nbsp;